-A Field Trip Risk Assessment Form (PDF 93KB) must be completed for each field trip, beforethe field trip begins.
+A field trip risk assessment form ( you must download this form first by right clicking and 'save as') must be completed for Tier 2 field trips, before the field trip begins.
 The risk assessment needs to be attached to the field trip record in the FlinSafe Field Trip system and be approved along with the rest of the field trip information.

 Further guidance on the management of the following hazards is available from the following links:

 Field trips often involve working in locations that isolate participants from ready access to the emergency services present in larger towns and cities.
 Mobile phone coverage cannot be assumed.
 Outside metropolitan areas communication devices such as satellite phones and SPOT Trackers are important tools to allow contact in the event of an emergency.
-It is recommended to read and understand the SPOT User Information (PDF 200KB) before commencing the field trip.
+It is recommended to read and understand the SPOT user information before commencing the field trip.

 All field trips must have as a minimum

-For more information on First Aid requirements consult the Field Trip Guidelines (PDF 250KB) .
+For more information on first aid requirements consult the field trip safety manual.

 Where the accident is serious, notifiable or there has been a death, University Security (contactable 24/7 – 8201 2880) or the WHS Unit must be notified immediately.
-Further details are available in the field trip guidelines.
+Further details are available in the field trip safety manual.

-For all other questions about insurance for staff, student and volunteers please refer to the University Insurance Officer.
+For all other questions about insurance for staff please refer to the University staff insurance webpages.